 When you come to China to visit suppliers, your main contact is usually a sales person whose goal is to have you inside the factory scrutinizing your product’s assembly as LITTLE as possible.
 This often means giving you a tour of the production area as quickly as possible.

 Insist on additional factory time and prepare a list of topics about your products and issues you may want to discuss.
-Ask to get the production and quality chinese-factory-production-manager_smallcontrol staff involved as well.
+Ask to get the production and quality control staff involved as well.
 As you might imagine, it is very likely you’ll be confronted with a language barrier if you don’t speak the local language.
 Overcome this by hiring an independent translator as suggested in a previous article, 4 Tips for a Better China Business Trip.
 You can ensure that your message is reaching the right people by speaking to the production and quality team directly whenever possible.
 If you choose to communicate through your sales contact instead, you’re relying on someone that probably lacks intimate technical knowledge of your product to pass that message along to the relevant factory staff.

 Invite your Chinese supplier out for dinner